Pipicallu/LemonTree/README.md

  * try section - As the brand is still relatively new the site is currently exhibiting a try section for consumers to get familiar with the product.
 This section features a simple address form and a call out section.

+### blog.html

+* Blog section with three different entries speaking about the company ethos as well as the company's pledge to charity there is also a third option which appears on reduced screens.

  ## Future Features to implement: